-In-Network Out-of-Network Additional supplemental benefits, services, and discounts Routine hearing services Routine hearing exams are limited to one every calendar year Hearing aid fitting evaluations are limited to one per covered hearing aid Hearing aids Hearing aids are limited to a \$1,000 maximum benefit every four years combined in-network and out-of-network.
+Services that are covered for you What you must pay when you receive these services In-Network Out-of-Network Additional supplemental benefits, services, and discounts Routine hearing services This plan provides additional hearing coverage not covered by Original Medicare. • Routine hearing exams are limited to one every calendar year • Hearing aid fitting evaluations are limited to one per covered hearing aid • Hearing aids Hearing aids Hearing aids are limited to a \$1,000 maximum benefit every four calendar years combined in-network and out-of-network.
 The maximum benefit coverage amount applies to covered, prescribed hearing aids.
 Includes digital hearing aid technology and inner ear, outer ear, and over the ear models.
 Fitting adjustment after hearing aid is received, if necessary.
-The hearing aids benefit does not provide coverage for over-the-counter hearing aids, amplifiers, internet purchases, over the phone purchases, assistive listening devices (ALDs), disposable hearing aids, earmolds or accessories.
+The hearing aid benefit does not provide coverage for over-the-counter hearing aids, amplifiers, internet purchases, over the phone purchases, assistive listening devices (ALDs), disposable hearing aids, earmolds or accessories.
 We have partnered with Hearing Care Solutions to bring you these discounts and services.
-Must use a Hearing Care Solutions participating provider. \$0 copay for routine hearing exams \$0 copay for hearing aid fitting evaluations \$0 copay for hearing aids \$0 copay for hearing aids Members receive a free battery supply for non- rechargeable hearing aids during the first three years with a 64-cell limit per year, per hearing aid. \$0 copay for routine hearing exams \$0 copay for hearing aid fitting evaluations \$0 copay for hearing aids \$0 copay for hearing aids Members receive a free battery supply for non- rechargeable hearing aids during the first three years with a 64-cell limit per year, per hearing aid.
+Must use a Hearing Care Solutions participating provider. \$0 copay for routine hearing exams \$0 copay for hearing aid fitting evaluations \$0 copay for hearing aids during aids during the first three years with a 64-cell limit per year, per hearing \$0 copay for routine hearing exams \$0 copay for hearing aid fitting evaluations \$0 copay for hearing aids Members receive a free battery supply for non-rechargeable hearing aids during the first three years with a 64-cell limit per year, per hearing